-Analyzing the five individual GCMs contributing to the EURO-CORDEX ensemble reveals a link between the CWTs and the backup energy needs derived from dynamically downscaled data (see Eqs.
+Analyzing the five individual GCMs contributing to the EURO-CORDEX ensemble reveals a link between the CWTs and the backup energy derived from dynamically downscaled data (see Eqs.
 1, 2, 3).
-We find that backup needs energy decreases monotonously with increasing f-parameter (cf. Fig. 6a,b).
+We find that backup energy decreases monotonously with increasing f parameter values (see Fig. 6a, b).
 All models in the EURO-CORDEX ensemble agree on this result which is also physically plausible as the pressure gradient drives the atmospheric circulation.
 This statement holds for Germany and its neighbors and for Europe as a whole.
-We see this as evidence that the

-CWT analyses in this particular case can be applied to the entire continent in the sense that the f-parameter is a reasonable proxy for the European backup need energy.
+We see this as evidence that the CWT analyses in this particular case can be applied to the entire continent in the sense that the f parameter is a reasonable proxy for the European backup energy.

-The majority of CMIP5 models (16 out of 22) predicts an increase of events with low f-parameter by the end of the century (cf. Fig. 6c).
-Following the likelihood classification developed for the latest IPCC report (Mastrandrea et al., 2010), it is thus likely that low f-parameters become more abundant.
-This trend originates mainly from more frequent anticyclonic pressure configurations (cf. Fig. 7).
-For this CWT, spatial homogeneity of the wind resource is higher as compared to all other CWTs (cf. Supplementary Fig. 14).
-In such a homogeneous situation, it is plausible that backup needs are energy is elevated since countries are more likely to experience shortfall of generation simultaneously.
-In contrast, medium $(10 \le f[hPa/1000km] \le 15)$ and high $(15 \le f[hPa/1000km] \le 20)$ f-parameters are likely to occur less frequent since 17 models agree on these signals.
-We thus conclude that the majority of CMIP5 models agrees with the main finding of increasing backup needs energy.
+The majority of CMIP5 models (16 out of 22) predict an increase in events with low f parameter values by the end of the century (see Fig. 6c).
+Following the likelihood classification developed for the latest IPCC report (Mastrandrea et al., 2010), it is thus likely that low f parameter values become more abundant.
+This trend originates mainly from more frequent anticyclonic pressure configurations (see Fig. 7).
+For this CWT, spatial homogeneity of wind resources is higher as compared to all other CWTs (see Supplement Fig. S7).
+In such a homogeneous situation, it is plausible that backup energy is elevated since countries are more likely to experience shortfall of generation simultaneously.
+In contrast, medium ($10 \le f [hPa/1000 \text{ km}] \le 15$) and high ($15 \le f [hPa/1000 \text{ km}] \le 20$) f parameters are likely to occur less frequently since 17 models agree on these signals.
+We thus conclude that the majority of CMIP5 models agree with the main finding of increasing backup energy.